-The WAVAYA Octa is a flagship porcelain custom monitor featuring a dual-electrostatic array and a triple BA driver hybrid configuration.
+Our review of the WAVAYA Octa, which is a flagship porcelain CIEM featuring a dual-electrostatic array and a triple BA driver hybrid configuration.
 It is priced from €1,590.

 To learn more about custom monitor reviews on Headfonics you can click here.

 Note, this review follows our latest scoring guidelines which you can read up on here.